mcherif/plant-disease-llm-assistant/README.md

 ├── src/
 │   ├── classifier/            # Image classification models and utilities
-│   ├── ingestion/             # Scripts for scraping, cleaning, and building the KB │   │   ├── build_kb.py             # Main ingestion script: collects, chunks, normalizes, and deduplicates raw data from sources (PlantVillage, Wikipedia...) to build the initial KB.
+│   ├── ingestion/             # Scripts for scraping, cleaning, and building the KB │   │   ├── build_kb.py                # Main ingestion script: collects, chunks, normalizes, and deduplicates raw data from sources (PlantVillage, Wikipedia...) to build the KB.
-│   │   ├── refresh_kb_descriptions.py # Enrichment script: updates or fills in missing fields (description, symptoms, cause, etc.) in the KB by scraping PlantVillage pages.
+│   │   ├── refresh_kb_descriptions.py # Enrichment script: updates or fills in missing fields in the KB by scraping PlantVillage pages.
+│   │   ├── import_dataset_plants.py   # Utility for importing and summarizing external datasets
 │   │   ├── validate_kb_urls.py        # Utility script for validating URLs in the KB.
 │   │   ├── scrape_plantvillage_infos.py # Scraper for PlantVillage 'infos' pages, used for initial disease/crop info extraction.
 │   │   └── ...                        # Other helpers/utilities for KB construction and cleaning.
 │   ├── retrieval/             # BM25, FAISS, and hybrid retrieval logic
 │   ├── llm/                   # RAG pipeline, LLM integration, and prompt logic │   ├── monitoring/            # Logging, metrics, and health checks